json-schema-org/json-schema-org.github.io/draft-06/json-schema-migration-faq.md

 There are several competing proposals for making the re-use of schemas that set `"additionalProperties"` to something other than `true`.
 Most people specifically care about the case where it is `false`, but the same behavior occurs with any non-`true` value.

+[All of the proposals in this area](https://github.com/json-schema-org/json-schema-spec/issues?q=is%3Aissue+is%3Aopen+label%3A%22re-use+%2F+addlProps%22) will be the focus of [draft-08](https://github.com/json-schema-org/json-schema-spec/milestone/6).
+While we made progress in eliminating some options during draft-07, the remaining divisions are deep enough to warrant making it the primary focus of a draft ([draft-07](https://github.com/json-schema-org/json-schema-spec/milestone/5)'s primary focus is Hyper-Schema).

 The difficulty is that if you attempt to do this:

 ```json